UlyssesZh/UlyssesZh.github.io/_posts/2023-09-29-self-host-overleaf.md

 ---
-title: 'How to self-host Overleaf (ShareLaTeX)'
+title: How to self-host Overleaf (ShareLaTeX)
 date: 2023-09-29 11:11:38 -0700
 categories:
   - guide
 tags:
   - linux
   - selfhosting
   - tex
 layout: post
+excerpt: >
-excerpt: 'It has been a pain setting up Overleaf on my own server.
+  It has been a pain setting up Overleaf on my own server.
-I have finally figured it out and I am sharing my notes here.'
+  I have finally figured it out and I am sharing my notes here.
 ---

 Install Docker and NGINX before you go.